 Perhaps time will tell.
-Sadly, based on his actions the past two years, Jermain Taylor might be a candidate.
-One could also make a case for Leon Spinks and still-active pro James Toney.
-However, aside from them, we haven't seen many active and former high-profile fighters develop seemingly unnatural debilitating punch-related illnesses while still in their 40s, 50s or 60s, or at any age.
+Sadly, based on his actions the past two years, former boxing champ Jermain Taylor might be a candidate.
+One could also make a case for Leon Spinks and the recently-retired James Toney.
+However, aside from them we haven't seen many active and former high-profile fighters develop seemingly unnatural debilitating punch-related illnesses while still in their 40s, 50s or 60s, or at any age.

-Muhammad Ali has Parkinson's Syndrome which is also a mainstream degenerative disease that impacts people who never played a contact sport a day in their lives.
+Muhammad Ali had Parkinson's Syndrome which is also a mainstream degenerative disease that impacts people who never played a contact sport a day in their life.

-As someone who participated in football (5th - 12th grade) and boxing (18-25), the shots to the head are different in both sports.
-In some ways, helmet-to-helmet contact hurt more yet was less likely to produce a knockout than a punch.
+As someone who participated in football (ages 10-17) and boxing (ages 18-25), the shots to the head are very different per activity.
+In some ways, violent helmet-to-helmet contact hurt more yet was less likely to produce a knockout than a punch.

-As a varsity linebacker, I'd always suffer nasty headaches due to head-to-head collisions during summer training camp but was never worried because they'd always seem to go away after a few weeks.
+As a varsity linebacker, I'd always suffer nasty headaches due to head-to-head collisions during summer training camp but was never worried because they'd always seem to stop after the first two weeks.

 Perhaps I'd developed a tolerance to the pain which may have given me a false sense of security?